The benefits of using an engine-driven welder generator

 When it is tough to bring the workpiece to a source of power, it is often necessary to bring the power source to the workpiece.
 By combining the capability of a welding power source with the functionality of a portable generator, the engine-driven welder generator often becomes one of the most versatile pieces of equipment on the jobsite.

 Engine-driven welder generator rentals power all sorts of job sites.
-The “mobile welding rig”—a work truck outfitted with an “engine drive” welder— is a common sight alongside the spans of onshore pipelines, heavy equipment in need of repair, or structural and bridge construction sites.
+The “mobile welding rig”—a work truck outfitted with an “engine driven” welder— is a common sight alongside the spans of onshore pipelines, heavy equipment in need of repair, or structural and bridge construction sites.
 Of course, equipment trailers are a popular accessory for those who need to free up bed space.

 A vast array of equipment power plants and feature sets ensure that both the home hobbyist and professional welding outfit can access the power and processes they need in the field.
 A home hobbyist unit may start out having a gasoline engine providing a 4.5 kW single-phase maximum output while some of the largest dual-operator units are diesel-powered and offer maximum three-phase outputs of approximately 25 kW.